Welcome to FK. Please register to join

 If you are planning on keeping a few different species in one aquarium (known as a community) then do plenty of research into the different species you like to make sure they will get along with each other.
 It’s best to have fish of a similar size as very large fish may try to eat smaller ones!
 Ensure that all the fish have similar needs in regards to water parameters and that they will not be aggressive towards each other.
 Don’t forget to find out if the fish is safe with inverts (snails, shrimp etc) if you have them.

-If you have a planted tank or a reef tank with corals then check that your new fish will not destroy your hard work!
+If you have a planted tank then check that your new fish will not destroy your hard work!

 Water Requirements